-The Meadowlark Trail in Kansas is a work in progress along a former Union Pacific railroad corridor stretching for 12.6 miles between the cities of McPherson and Lindsborg.
+The Meadowlark Trail in Kansas is a trail that stretches along a former Union Pacific railroad corridor for 12.6 miles between the cities of McPherson and Lindsborg.
 The corridor was rail banked in 1997 by the Central Kansas Conservancy, which has since been hard at work developing the trail.
-As of 2013, two sections of the Meadowlark Trail are open for use, although conditions vary along the length.
+As of late 2025, Meadowlark Trail is open for use from Lindsborg to McPherson, although conditions vary along the length.

 In the south, the trail begins at the northwestern edge of the city of McPherson, home to two colleges and a growing population.
 The trail travels northward for 4 miles through farmland to Pawnee Road.
 This section of trail has a smooth crushed limestone surface.